theajack/disable-devtool/npm/README.md

-    debugDelay?: number; // The delay in debug mode is 200ms by default interval?: number; // Timer interval is 200ms by default disableMenu?: boolean; // Whether to disable the right-click menu The default is true }
+    debugDelay?: number; // The delay in debug mode is 200ms by default interval?: number; // Timer interval is 200ms by default disableMenu?: boolean; // Whether to disable the right-click menu The default is true stopIntervalTime?: number; // Waiting time to cancel monitoring on mobile }
 ```

+Note: The disableMenu parameter is invalid under ie, because the right button under ie will block the main process and cannot monitor

 ### 3.2 md5 and tk bypass disable